Setting Up Actions

 Setup:

-• Required Information to Collect:
+• Required Steps:

-• Years of commercial driving experience
+• Step 2: “Ask the caller how many Years of commercial driving experience they have”

-• Accident/violation history (past 5 years)
+• Step 3: “Ask the caller for their Accident/violation history (past 5 years)”

 Commercial Auto - Vehicle Information